dankelley/oce/cran-comments.md

 # Submission of oce 1.7-9

+As in previous versions, we request an exception to the 10-minute rule, on account of the package size (300+ functions, covering 60k lines of R, 6k lines of C/C++ and 1k line of Fortran).
+The changes from the previous version are as follows.

+* Prepare for the upcoming R release by eliminating `\x` assemblages in `grep()` and `gsub()` calls, and adding an `encoding` parameter to the oce `read` functions.
+We thank Tomas Kalibera and Kurt Hornik for helping with this, and doing so with remarkable patience.

 * Try to address issues reported on the CRAN machine named `r-devel-linux-x86_64-debian-clang`.
-I tested this using `rhub::check(platform="debian-clang-devel")`, and `rhub::platforms()` tells me that this is `Debian Linux, R-devel, clang, ISO-8859-15 locale`.
+This was tested using `rhub::check(platform="debian-clang-devel")`, which `rhub::platforms()` summarizes with `Debian Linux, R-devel, clang, ISO-8859-15 locale`.

-* Try to address two NOTEs in the Rd files (for `swTFreeze.html` and `swSpecificHeat.Rd`, reported for some of the CRAN test systems.
+* Address formatting problems in two generated Rd files (`swTFreeze.html` and `swSpecificHeat.Rd`) reported on some CRAN test systems.

-* Prepare for the upcoming R release by eliminating \x assemblages in grep() and gsub() calls, and adding an 'encoding' parameter to the 'read' functions.
-  We thank Tomas Kalibera and Kurt Hornik, who told us of the upcoming encoding issue in emails dated 2022-06-27 and 2022-06-29, respectively.

-* As in previous versions, we request an exception to the 10-minute rule, on account of the package size (300+ functions, covering 60k lines of R, 6k lines of C/C++ and 1k line of Fortran).

 # Tests